davidpet/product_price_service/README.md

     - unique
     - case insensitive
     - already has correct spacing (no extra to trim)
+    - empty/blank is invalid
 1. Retailer
     - unique
     - case insensitive
     - already has correct spacing (no extra to trim)
+    - empty/blank is invalid
 1. Price
     - nonnegative float
     - even though examples show ints, float seems a natural choice